Why Cloud Based Accounting? Why Now?

 So why - despite significant improvements and advances in technology over the past few years - have many organisations not changed their accounting system?

 These Cloud Based, Web Based, Online or “Software-as-a-Service” (SaaS) Accounting applications allow businesses to use the latest software developed on a subscription basis, removing the need for upfront capital investment in terms of hardware and software, as well as upgrade costs.
 It also means that businesses, no matter what their size, no longer need to manage and support accounting applications in-house, as that is taken care of by the company supplying the service.
-Three of the key reasons people are considering cloud or web-based accounting solutions are:
+Three of the key reasons people are considering cloud or online accounting software are:

-- SECURITY - Operating your critical business systems in a secure, reliable and well managed UK data centre, providing automatic backup and disaster recovery protection is proven to be more reliable than traditional in house client-server based configurations.
+Operating your critical business systems in a secure, reliable and well managed UK data centre, providing automatic backup and disaster recovery protection is proven to be more reliable than traditional in house client-server based configurations.
 It is worth noting the bigger risk to many is the possibility of unhappy or unprofessional employees exposing or losing critical data - this is something that could happen with or without a Cloud solution.
 Effective security and managed workflow as implemented in Aqilla can significantly mitigate such a risk.

 Seeking some further advice?